cs0320/notes/book/src/algorithms/algorithms.md

 <details>
 <summary>Think, then click!</summary>

 The basic idea underlying hash tables is a compromise on correctness.
 They're just built to resolve that compromise internally.

 Here's what I mean.
 If we assume that every record key hashes to a different table key, hash tables are a miracle (constant-time lookup).
-But this isn't true: collisions happen.
+But this usually isn't true: collisions almost certainly happen.
 So the table has a (worst-case) linear-time backup plan built in to recover from that compromise.
 </details>
 <br/>